-A fourth method used by the market segment to make reservations is via the Internet.
-Travelers can visit the website of participating hotels to investigate accommodations and pricing as well as to make reservations.
-The leisure market has embraced this method, via their home computers and widespread Internet connection.
+A fourth method used by the pleasure market segment to make reservations is via the Internet.
+Travelers can visit the Web site of the participating hotels to investigate accommodations and pricing as well as to make reservations.
+Considering the popularity of home computers and their connection to the Internet, this method will grow.